Italian Americans: Women

-After World War II, Italian American women acquired an increasing degree of freedom in choosing a career, and seeking higher levels of education.
+After World War II, Italian American women acquired an increasing degree of freedom in choosing a career and seeking higher levels of education.
 Consequently, the second half of the 20th century was a period in which Italian American women excelled in virtually all fields of endeavor.
-In politics, Geraldine Ferraro was the first woman vice-presidential candidate, Ella Grasso was the first woman elected as a state governor and Nancy Pelosi was the first woman Speaker of the House.
-Mother Angelica (Rita Rizzo), a Franciscan nun, in 1980 founded the Eternal Word Television Network (EWTN), a network viewed regularly by millions of Catholics.
+In politics, Geraldine Ferraro was the first woman vice presidential candidate, Ella Grasso was the first woman elected as a state governor, and Nancy Pelosi was the first woman Speaker of the House.
+In 1980, Mother Angelica (Rita Rizzo), a Franciscan nun, founded the Eternal Word Television Network (EWTN), a network viewed regularly by millions of Catholics.
 JoAnn Falletta was the first woman to become a permanent conductor of a major symphony orchestra (with both the Virginia Symphony Orchestra and the Buffalo Philharmonic Orchestra).
 Penny Marshall (Masciarelli) was one of the first women directors in Hollywood.
-Catherine DeAngelis, M.D. was the first woman editor of the Journal of the American Medical Association.
+Catherine DeAngelis, M.D., was the first woman editor of the Journal of the American Medical Association.
 Patricia Fili-Krushel was the first woman president of ABC Television.
 Bonnie Tiburzi was the first woman pilot in commercial aviation history.
 Patricia Russo was the first woman to become CEO of Lucent Technologies.
-Karen Ignagni has, since 1993, been the CEO of American Health Insurance Plans, an umbrella organization representing all major HMO's in the country.
+Karen Ignagni was the first woman to serve as the CEO of American Health Insurance Plans, an umbrella organization representing all major HMOs in the country.
 Nicole Marie Passonno Stott was one of the first women to go into space as an astronaut.
-Carolyn Porco, a world recognized expert in planetary probes, is the leader of the imaging science team for the Cassini probe, presently in orbit around Saturn.
+Carolyn Porco, a world recognized expert in planetary probes, is the leader of the imaging science team for the Cassini probe, which orbited Saturn.

-The National Organization of Italian American Women (NOIAW), founded in 1980, is an organization for women of Italian heritage committed to preserving Italian heritage, language and culture by promoting and supporting the advancement of women of Italian ancestry.
+The National Organization of Italian American Women (NOIAW), founded in 1980, is an organization for women of Italian heritage committed to preserving Italian heritage, language, and culture by promoting and supporting the advancement of women of Italian ancestry.